Cuban Skirt Steak with Chimichurri

 • Extra virgin olive oil and salt round out the recipe.

-As the grill heats to medium-high, pat the steak dry with paper towels.
-Any liquid on the steak can produce steam, which inhibits the steak from getting good grill marks.
+2. As the grill heats to medium-high, pat the steak dry with paper towels.
+Any liquid on the steak can produce steam, which inhibits the steak from getting nice grill marks.

-Place the steak on the grill, cover, and let it sit for 2–3 minutes.
-Do not move it!
-Then, carefully flip the steak, cover, and grill for 2–3 minutes more.
-At medium-high heat, those time frames will usually cook the steak to medium.
+3. Place the seasoned steak on the grill and do not move it for 2–3 minutes.
+Flip and cook for 2–3 minutes more.
+This will typically result in a steak cooked to medium.

 I served the Cuban Skirt Steak with Chimichurri Sauce with my take on Cuban black beans and rice, fried plantains, and what I call Church Lady Salad.
 It’s a leafy green salad topped with apples, pecans, and a poppyseed dressing.